Adebayo Ogunlesi: Career

-From 1980 to 1981, Ogunlesi served as a law clerk to Associate Justice Thurgood Marshall of the United States Supreme Court.
+From 1980 to 1981, Ogunlesi served as a law clerk to associate justice Thurgood Marshall of the United States Supreme Court.
 Ogunlesi was an attorney in the corporate practice group of the New York City law firm of Cravath, Swaine & Moore, where he had been a summer associate while studying for his M.B.A.

 In 1983, Ogunlesi joined the investment bank First Boston as an advisor on a Nigerian gas project.
 At First Boston, he worked in the Project Finance Group, advising clients on transactions and financings and has worked on transactions in North and South America, the Caribbean, Europe, the Middle East, Africa and Asia.
 From 1997 to 2002, he was the Head of the Global Energy Group of the by then renamed Credit Suisse First Boston (CSFB).
 In 2002, Ogunlesi was appointed Global Head of CSFB's Investment Banking Division.
-Also in 2002, he served as a member of Credit Suisse's Executive Board and Management Committee.
+Also in 2002, he served as a member of Credit Suisse's executive board and Management Committee.
 From 2004 to 2006, Ogunlesi was Executive Vice Chairman and Chief Client Officer of CSFB.

-In July 2006, Ogunlesi started the private equity firm, Global Infrastructure Partners (GIP), a joint venture whose initial investors included Credit Suisse and General Electric.
-He currently serves as Chairman and Managing Partner.
+In July 2006, Ogunlesi started the private equity firm Global Infrastructure Partners (GIP), a joint venture whose initial investors included Credit Suisse and General Electric.
+He currently serves as chairman and managing partner.

 In 2006, GIP bought London City Airport.
-In 2009, GIP acquired the majority in London Gatwick Airport in a deal worth £1.455 billion.
+In 2009, GIP acquired a majority stake in London Gatwick Airport in a deal worth £1.455 billion.
 The Nigerian press has given him the nickname, "The Man Who Bought Gatwick Airport."
 GIP also owns Edinburgh Airport, which they bought in 2012, and Nuovo Trasporto Viaggiatori, which they bought in February 2018.

+In January 2024, BlackRock agreed to buy Global Infrastructure Partners for about $12.5 billion.
+BlackRock will pay $3 billion in cash and 12 million of its own shares as part of the deal to buy GIP.
+The 400 people directly employed by GIP will receive some of the stock, and five of the six founding partners, including chief executive Ogunlesi, will join BlackRock as part of the deal.

 Additional work

 Ogunlesi is a member of the District of Columbia Bar Association.
 While working at Credit Suisse First Boston, he was a lecturer at Harvard Law School and the Yale School of Management, where he taught a course on transnational investment projects in emerging countries.

-In October 2012, he was appointed to the Board of Directors at Goldman Sachs.
-On July 24, 2014, he was named Lead Director.
+In October 2012, he was appointed to the board of directors at Goldman Sachs.
+On 24 July 2014, he was named lead director.

-In December 2016, it was announced that Ogunlesi, among other business leaders, would be part of Donald Trump's Strategic and Policy Forum, which was disbanded on Aug 16, 2017.
+In December 2016, it was announced that Ogunlesi, among other business leaders, would be part of Donald Trump's Strategic and Policy Forum, which was disbanded on 16 August 2017.

+In January 2025, Ogunlesi joined the board of directors of OpenAI.

 Personal life

-Ogunlesi has been married to British-born optometrist, Dr. Amelia Quist-Ogunlesi since 1985.
+Ogunlesi has been married to British-born optometrist Dr. Amelia Quist-Ogunlesi since 1985.
 They have two children.
-On the song Wonderful, Burna Boy pays tribute to Adebayo citing his hard work.
+In his song "Wonderful," Burna Boy pays tribute to Adebayo, citing his hard work.

+As of 2025, Forbes estimates his net worth at US$2.5 billion.